aelvan/Imager-Craft/README.md

 - A convenient syntax for doing a bunch of image transforms in one go.
 - Transforms are completely file-based, no database queries needed.
+- You can transform both images in your asset sources, both local and cloud ones, and external images on any url.
 - Transformed images are placed in their own folder, outside of the asset source folder.
+- You can even upload and server the transformed images from AWS.
 - Optimize your created images automatically with jpegoptim, jpegtran, optipng or TinyPNG.
 - Crop position is relative (in percent) not confined to edges/center (but the built-in keywords still works).
 `{ width: 600, height: 600, mode: 'crop', position: '20% 65%' }`